 3 Select Save user settings.

-Highlight Save user settings in the setup menu and press ▶.
+Press the MENU button to display the menus.
+Highlight Save user settings in the setup menu and press ►.

 4 Select Save to U1 or Save to U2.
 Highlight Save to U1 or Save to U2 and press ▶.